magicaks/magicaks/setup.md

     > **Note:** This will also take a while to provision, so time for another coffee.

-    Along with provisioning the cluster, the terraform script will also download the credentials we need for the following steps for interacting with the cluster.
+    Along with provisioning the cluster, the Terraform script will also download the credentials we need for the following steps for interacting with the cluster.
 It will also create a Grafana instance and connects it to the Log Analytics workspace as well as Postgres, which acts as the storage backend for Grafana.

 ## Provision support resources